|

 only to have it intercepted by his fast

-hands.
-That was the opening the other time had been
+was the opening the other team had been

 waiting for.
 Thanks to my bad pass, the other team got the ball